-Financial Development for Nonprofit Organizations (3 units)
+Financial Development in Nonprofit Organizations (3 units)

-Discusses the trend of corporate responsibility toward society today and the role of corporate philanthropy in social well-being.
-Studies various techniques to increase financial resources for nonprofit organizations such as donations, fund-raising, grant applications, and bequests; examines the principles, values, and ethics of these techniques; and builds up practical skills using these techniques.
+Discusses the trend of corporate responsibility toward society and the role of corporate philanthropy in social well-being.
+Practical exploration of techniques used to increase NPO resources and the principles, values, and ethics of these techniques.